Robust Knowledge Adaptation for Dynamic Graph Neural Networks: Introduction

 Graph neural networks mentioned above are originally designed for static graphs.
 However, graph structured data are often dynamic in nature in many real-world applications \cite{liu2019real,yu2017spatio,beladev2020tdgraphembed,lu2019temporal,etemadyrad2021deep,geng2021dynamic,wen2022trend}.
-Thus, these static graph neural network models often fail in handling such graph data, due to their overlooks on the temporal evolution.
-To address this issue, several graph neural networks tailored for dynamic graphs have been successively proposed to learn the temporal dynamics \cite{trivedi2019dyrep,goyal2020dyngraph2vec,heidari2020evolving,zhou2020data,xu2019adaptive,xue2020modeling,trivedi2017know,rossi2020temporal}.
-For instance, DyRep \cite{trivedi2019dyrep} regards representation learning as a latent mediation process, and proposes a deep temporal point process model with two-time scale to capture the temporal dynamics of the observations.
+Thus, these static graph neural network models often fail in handling such graph data, due to their oversight of the temporal evolution.
+To address this issue, several dynamic graph neural networks have been successively proposed to learn the temporal dynamics \cite{trivedi2019dyrep,goyal2020dyngraph2vec,heidari2020evolving,zhou2020data,xu2019adaptive,xue2020modeling,trivedi2017know,rossi2020temporal}.
+For instance, DyRep \cite{trivedi2019dyrep} formulates representation learning as a latent mediation process.
+It proposes a deep temporal point process model with two-time scales to effectively capture the temporal dynamics of observations.
 TGN \cite{rossi2020temporal} proposes an efficient framework to combine a memory-related module and graph-based operators for dynamic graphs.
-DGNN \cite{ma2020streaming} presents an approach for learning node representations when new links are added in the graph, which aims at modelling the sequential information of edges and the time intervals between interactions to propagate new information to the influenced nodes.
+DyGNN \cite{ma2020streaming} presents an approach for learning node representations when new links are added in the graph.
+It focuses on modeling the sequential information of edges and the time intervals between interactions to effectively propagate new information to the influenced nodes.